 Health care is changing, and the patient populations of tomorrow will be the most diverse in United States history.
-At the UofSC School of Medicine Greenville, we want to ensure that our students have the skills and confidence to provide compassionate, high-quality care to meet each patient’s unique needs while also recognizing the broader societal and healthcare system patterns that can impact the health of various people differently.
+At the UofSC School of Medicine Greenville, we seek to ensure that our students have the skills and confidence to provide compassionate, culturally-relevant, high-quality care to meet each patient’s unique needs and also recognize the broader societal and healthcare system patterns that can impact the health of various people differently.

 The UofSC School of Medicine Greenville is committed to creating a nurturing environment where students from all backgrounds can thrive.
 Members of the Levi S. Kirkland Sr. M.D.
 Society of Prisma Health–Upstate have developed a mentoring program to support minority students who are underrepresented in medicine during their time at the medical school.
 Our students gain invaluable knowledge from mentors who have been in their shoes and now serve as physicians at Prisma Health–Upstate or are faculty members of the medical school.